|

 Process Commander offers two Types for

-sensitive Single Value
+sensitive Single Value, Value List

-and Value Group
+and Value Group properties: Password

-and TextEncrypted
+and TextEncrypted.

 Both types produce encrypted (or hashed) values for the